What Is SSL and How Does It Protect My Website?

 The Diffie–Hellman key exchange has two special variants, the Ephemeral Diffie–Hellman (TLS_DHE) and the Ephemeral Elliptic-Curve Diffie–Hellman (TLS_ECDHE), that can provide forward secrecy.

-Forward secrecy is a property of some cryptographic systems that protects past communication in case the server’s private key is compromised.
+Forward secrecy is a property of some cryptographic systems that protect past communication in case the server’s private key is compromised.
 In other words, If the server’s private cryptographic key is hacked, but the secure exchange uses forward secrecy, the attacker will be able to view all future communication, but they will not have access to the past exchanges that have taken place.

 The client will choose the most secure cryptography method available and use it to craft the session key.
 The encrypted session key is then sent to the server along with a ClientKeyExchange message.